aldomartell/packet-sniffer/README.md

 - **Raw Sockets**: Linux man pages: `man 7 packet`, `man 2 socket`
 - **Packet Structure**: Wireshark documentation on protocol dissection

-## Files

-- `packet_sniffer.c` - Main sniffer using raw sockets
-- `packet_sniffer_v2.c` - Alternative version using libpcap (more portable)
-- `README.md` - This file

-## License

-This is an educational project for learning network programming and security concepts.

 ## Author

 Aldo Martell - Cybersecurity Enthusiast, Home Lab Enthusiast

----

-**Questions or improvements?** Feel free to open an issue or submit a pull request!